Khosiyat/GeekyPinkers/model_document.md

     worked_fields = models.PositiveIntegerField(choices=Worked_fields, null=True)
  ```

-###### 1) `academic_fields`: This is the name of the field you're defining.
-You can replace it with a name that is relevant to your model.
+###### 1) `academic_fields`: This is the name of the field we're defining.
+We can replace it with a name that is relevant to our model.

-###### 2) `models.PositiveIntegerField`: This indicates that you're using a PositiveIntegerField, which is a field type provided by the models module.
+###### 2) `models.PositiveIntegerField`: This indicates that we're using a PositiveIntegerField, which is a field type provided by the models module.
 PositiveIntegerField is used to store positive integer values.

 ###### 3) `choices=Academic_fields`: This specifies the choices for the field.
 Academic_fields should be a sequence of tuples, where each tuple represents a choice consisting of a value and a human-readable label.
 These choices define the valid options that can be selected for this field.